 When booking my trip to Istanbul, for the return flight, I noticed a Warsaw connection.
 The timing was right out of Istanbul, and being on Star Alliance, I could visit the Turkish Airlines Lounge before departure.
 I was planning on spending the night in London, but then the option of an overnight Warsaw was there, so I went for that.
 A creature of habit, but mixing it up sometimes is good.
 I’ve not visited Poland before, so I could add to my country count as well.

-I arrived in the evening and took Uber the 20 or so minutes to my hotel near the city center.
+I arrived in the evening and took Uber the 20 or so minutes to the Westin near the city center.
 It cost all of US$3.
 After a long week of work, the Westin Heavenly bed in my hotel room was pretty tempting, but I did decide to venture out into the city a bit.
 It was late, but I figured I could sleep on the long plane ride home on Sunday.
 I found a local craft beer bar, had some drinks and tried to plan out my day on Saturday.
 January in northern Europe.
 Yes, it was cold and snowy, but I had enough layers of clothing so it didn’t really cause me to miss out on anything I wanted to do.

 A Walk to Warsaw Stare Miasto (Old Town)

 After breakfast in the hotel, I headed out.
 Despite cheap transportation options I decided to walk.
 Easier to get the feel of the place that way is a perk as well.
 The Westin Warsaw is in the central business district, and is maybe a 20 minute walk to the old town.
 Much of Warsaw was destroyed during World War II, but this area has been rebuilt.
 On my walking tour, I couldn’t help but notice the diverse variety of architecture.
 It ranges from Gothic, Renaissance, and more.
 I didn’t get a good photo, but the Palace of Culture And Science is an impressive tower built in the Socialist Realism style.
 There are also countless modern glass skyscrapers.